-The company's own production has a significant effect on Tikkurila’s personnel structure and amount.
+The company's own production has a significant effect on Tikkurila’s personnel structure.
 The differences between operational areas are explained, among others, by the degree of production automation and the amount of own sales personnel.
 The highest degree of production automation is in Sweden, and the highest relative share of sales personnel is in Russia.
 Due to the seasonality fluctuation in the paint market, the number of personnel is highest during the outdoor painting season in the summer and lowest during the winter.

 Regarding blue-collar workers, Tikkurila follows country-level practices, which vary by country, for target setting, performance management and individual development.

-Tikkurila will renew its personnel survey process in 2019.
 The measurement of quantity and quality of the development discussions will be embedded in the personnel survey.

 Safety of people is priority number one in our operations.
 In addition to building a safe culture and ways of working, the safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of health and safety observations and communications, as well as internal and external audits.
 We want to ensure a safe workplace for all Tikkurila employees.
 Preventive safety work affects the company’s cost-effectiveness and provides ways to improve efficiency and minimize sickness absences.